convert user interface from iOS to Android

 Since you are looking for developers or dev teams to supplement your existing team, why not take a moment to fill out a quick DevTeam.Space project specification form and one of our dedicated account managers will be in touch to answer any questions you might have.

-Our community of field expert developers and dev teams has helped companies build 1,000s of projects of all shapes and sizes over the years.
+Our community of expert mobile developers and development teams has helped companies build hundreds of projects of all shapes and sizes over the years.
 We have worked with everyone from Airbus to startups looking to turn their idea into the next hot product.

 Can you transfer apps from iOS to Android?